The annual Compassion and the Art of Medicine series hosted by Baylor College of Medicine will begin Friday, Aug. 20.

 Dr. Steinbauer is a professor in the department of family and community Medicine at BCM.
 He serves as chief medical information officer of the Baylor Clinic.
 His interests range from disability and chronic disease to family dynamics as they affect or are affected by illness.

-2010 Matthew Carter Memorial Lecture – Deogratias Niyizonkias (Sept.
+2010 Matthew Carter Memorial Lecture – Deogratias Niyizonkiza (Sept.
 24, Kleberg Auditorium)

 This special program is the 2010 Matthew Carter Memorial Lecture and is co-sponsored by Office of Alumni Affairs and Student Connections.